 Prosecutors often file the highest plausible charge first, add counts based on a single incident, and stack enhancements (weapon, injury, protected status, location).

-Understanding their strategy makes a major difference.
-Our violent crimes defense team in Godfrey, IL includes former prosecutors who know how the state builds cases.
+Knowing their playbook matters.
+Our Godfrey, IL violent crimes defense team includes two former prosecutors.
 That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.

 How a Violent Crimes Lawyer in Godfrey, IL Builds Your Defense

 Our violent crime lawyers in Godfrey, IL focus on achieving the best possible result in every case.
-The earlier we move, the more options you keep.
+Acting quickly gives you more control and more defense options.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Godfrey, IL